HerodotusDev/L2-indexer/crates/monitor_events/README.md

 # Monitor Events

 **Run monitoring service that gets network spec as pm2 config.
-It keeps track OP Stack rollup that emitted block hash preimage(Output Root) on the L1 contract.**
+It keeps track OP Stack rollup & Arbitrum that emitted block hash preimage(Output Root) on the L1 contract.**

 ### Quick Start with PM2